mangalam-research/wed/doc/usage.rst

 by means of a stable API, but the API is likely to change quickly for now.

+Make sure to read :ref:`help_browser_requirements` to learn which browsers are supported by wed.

 Known limitations:

 * Wed does not load documents containing XML comments (``<!--